 Oxford Water Walks, Oxford Towpath Talks, and Oxford Towpath Press are brought to you by Mark Davies.

-Mark Davies is a historian, author, speaker, guide, and publisher specialising in the history of non-University Oxford, with a particular focus on the city’s waterways.
-Most of Mark’s early life was spent by the sea – in Hampshire, Sussex, Kent, and South Wales – but his interest in inland rather than coastal waters grew as a result of a chance decision to live on a canalboat in central Oxford in 1992, after living in living in Abingdon for a couple of years.
+Mark Davies is an Oxford local historian, author, public speaker, guide, and publisher specialising in the history of non-University Oxford, with a particular focus on the city’s waterways.
+Most of Mark’s early life was spent by the sea – in Hampshire, Sussex, Kent, and South Wales – but his interest in inland rather than coastal waters grew as a result of a chance decision to live on a canalboat in central Oxford in 1992, after living in Abingdon for a couple of years.

-Mark speaks to organisations all over Oxfordshire on a variety of local themes, and leads walks through little-visited parts of Oxford for a range of local and international organisations (including Oxford colleges), and at annual events such as the Oxford Literary Festival, Oxford Preservation Trust’s “Open Doors”, and The Story Museum’s “Alice’s Day”.
+Mark speaks to organisations all over Oxfordshire (and beyond – Ireland in 2017, for instance, and Assam in India in 2018) on a variety of historical and literary themes.
+He also leads walks through less-visited parts of Oxford for a range of local and international organisations (including many Oxford colleges and the American educational ROAD Scholars’ programmes), and at annual events such as Oxford Preservation Trust’s “Open Doors”, The Story Museum’s “Alice’s Day”, and Literature Wales’s International Dylan Thomas Day.
+He also provides commentaries on Thames’ cruises operated by Oxford River Cruises and has hosted Mad Hatter’s Tea Parties at Christ Church.

 Start discussion »